pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
-The charity fund raiser was supposed to raise three million dollars, but we came up short.
+The charity fund raiser was supposed to raise three million dollars, but it came up short.
 </p>
 </details>